RobertoPrevato/jekyll-now/_posts/2017-10-23-Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan.md

 | Python 3.6.1 Sanic, uvloop | ~600, with peaks of ~650 |
 | PyPy 3, Gunicorn, Gevent, Flask | ~600, with peaks of ~650 |

-This doesn't remove value from performance comparison between Windows hosted and Linux hosted application, as they are using the same configuration.
+This doesn't remove value from performance comparison between Windows hosted and Linux hosted ASP.NET Core application.

 ## Conclusions
 Hosting applications using Linux and Docker in Azure Application Service Plan doesn't affect negatively the performance of the application, unlike one may guess, given that Windows hosting is more mature.
 It is actually beneficial, performance-wise, especially for requests returning responses with small bodies.